lspitzner/cabal-exec-install/README.md

    upgrades - not worth it imho)
 - no error handling, really. if there are errors, you will have to manually fix them to get the relevant executables installed.
+- ghc-7.8.4 still is the safest bet for installing executables (until all major packages become compatible with ghc-7.10).
+If your system ships with ghc-7.10, you can use a locally installed ghc-7.8.4 by passing the `--with-compiler=..` flag to this script; it will be forwarded to cabal.